AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

   scope :with_github_url, ->{ includes(:source_repositories).where.not(source_repositories: { id: nil }) }
 ```

-and with that I think I may have gotten all the specs green.
+And with that I think I may have gotten all the specs green.
 There's still a lot to do, but I'm reassured that I'm covering the majority of the angles.
 I'll push up this code into the PR and tomorrow I can work on cleaning up the domain model, tightening up the unit tests, and maybe even complete the first phase of this feature?
 I note also that we have a load of cruft in the spec output - would love to clear that out, but can I prioritise it?

 ```
 Randomized with seed 51520